Definable decompositions for graphs of bounded linear cliquewidth: Main results

-\paragraph*{Statement of the main result.} Our main result is that for every $k$, there is an \mso transduction which maps every graph of linear cliquewidth $k$ to some of its clique decompositions.
+Our main result is that for every $k$, there is an \mso transduction which maps every graph of linear cliquewidth $k$ to some of its cliquewidth decompositions.
 The width of these decompositions is bounded by a function of $k$; we do not achieve the optimal value $k$.
-To state this result, we introduce a graph parameter, called \emph{definable cliquewidth}, which measures the size of an \mso transduction necessary to transform the graph into its clique decomposition.
-Since the size of a transduction also includes its vocabulary and the width of the clique decompositions is visible in the output vocabulary, it follows that the definable cliquewidth is at least the cliquewidth.
+To state this result, we introduce a graph parameter, called \emph{definable cliquewidth}, which measures the size of an \mso transduction necessary to transform the graph into its cliquewidth decomposition.

-Recall that we model a width-$k$ clique decomposition of a graph as a (rooted) tree labelled by an alphabet of operations depending on $k$.
-Such a clique decomposition $t$ constructs a graph $G_t$ whose vertices are the leaves of the tree.
-More generally, we say that $t$ is a clique decomposition of a graph $G$ if there is an isomorphism from $G_t$ to $G$.
+Recall that we model a width-$k$ cliquewidth decomposition of a graph as a (rooted) tree labelled by an alphabet of operations depending on $k$.
+Such a cliquewidth decomposition $t$ constructs a graph $G_t$ whose vertices are the leaves of the tree.
+More generally, we say that $t$ is a cliquewidth decomposition of a graph $G$ if there is an isomorphism from $G_t$ to $G$.

-\begin{definition}[Decomposer] A \emph{width-$k$ decomposer} is an \mso transduction $\mathcal{D}$ from the vocabulary of graphs to the vocabulary of width-$k$ clique decompositions such that for every input-output pair $(G,t)$ of $\mathcal D$ the following two conditions are satisfied. \begin{enumerate}[(a)] \item $t$ is a width-$k$ clique decomposition of $G$. \item The origin mapping from $t$ to $G$ restricted to the leaves of $t$ is an isomorphism from $G_t$ to~$G$. \end{enumerate} \end{definition}
+\begin{defi}[Decomposer] A \emph{width-$k$ decomposer} is an \mso transduction $\mathcal{D}$ from the vocabulary of graphs to the vocabulary of width-$k$ cliquewidth decompositions such that for every input-output pair $(G,t)$ of $\mathcal D$ the following two conditions are satisfied. \begin{enumerate}[(a)] \item $t$ is a width-$k$ cliquewidth decomposition of $G$. \item The origin mapping from $t$ to $G$ restricted to the leaves of $t$ is an isomorphism from $G_t$ to~$G$. \end{enumerate} \end{defi}

-Condition \eqref{c:origin} in the definition of decomposers may seem unnecessarily restrictive, but in fact will turn out to be very useful in the technical arguments (see Section~\ref{sec:toolbox}).
-Furthermore, natural transductions satisfying \eqref{c:correct} also tend to satisfy \eqref{c:origin}, because usually such transduction proceed by building the tree of a clique decomposition on top of the input graph.
+Condition \ref{c:origin} in the definition of decomposers may seem unnecessarily restrictive, but in fact will turn out to be very useful in the technical arguments (see Section~\ref{sec:toolbox}).
+Furthermore, natural transductions satisfying \ref{c:correct} also tend to satisfy \ref{c:origin}, because usually such transduction proceed by building the tree of a cliquewidth decomposition on top of the input graph.

 Note that the \emph{size} of a decomposer (as a particular \mso-transduction) is an upper bound for its width, because the size of a transduction is larger than the size of its output vocabulary.